claforte/mixamotoopenpose/README.md

 # Usage

 ## Easy Mode

+Download an animation from Mixamo as a Collada .dae file.
+(Recommended without skin for smaller file size.
+DO NOT reduce keyframes!)
+Extract the zip folder so you have the standard .dae file itself.

 Follow the "instructions.txt" inside the "EasyMode" folder to easily install and run the conversion script.

 ## CLI